The center icon

 suggestions.
 If an option is in boldface, it will be inserted by

 default as soon as you tap a space.
 Pay attention to the bold

 replace something you meant to type with something very wrong!
 At the

-same time, if it guesses the right word before you finish typing, if
+same time, if it guesses the right word before you finish typing, you

-you tap it to insert it, you can speed up your typing.
-Notice below
+can tap it to insert it, speeding up your typing.

 that auto-correct guessed the word I meant to type ('Keyboard') before